Citizen Initiative Process

 - Authorized identification proving the elector’s identity and current address in Alberta, and

-The Application for Citizen Initiative Petition requires the proponent to provide a statement of the subject matter of the application that meets the following requirements:
+The Application for Citizen Initiative Petition requires the proponent to provide a statement of the subject matter of the application that corresponds to the notice of intent and meets the following requirements:

-- The statement sets out the subject matter of the proposed legislation, and
+- For legislative or policy proposals a statement setting out the subject matter of the proposed legislation or proposed policy.

 When Can an Application be Made?